AllinHarmon/demo_app/readme.txt

-This is a demo app for learning php and github.
+This is a demo app for learning PHP and Github.